5-Second Digest

 2- Continuous Deployment

 Continuous Deployment (CD) is a software deployment strategy that allows you to release new versions of your application to production at any time, without human intervention.
-It’s a good choice for many organizations because it allows them to get features into the hands of their customers faster.
+This methodology is a good choice for many organizations because it allows them to get features into the hands of their customers faster.

 It also helps companies reduce the risk of deploying new code, since it eliminates the need for a manual testing or approval process.
 This approach is especially useful for businesses that are constantly developing new features and want to get them into production as quickly as possible.